Code Club at Montpelier Primary School

 There are enough Code Club Scratch projects to take you through 2 terms with your Code Club.
 If your club are ready to move on from Scratch, there are also projects for Python and HTML & CSS.

-Volunteers run Code Club at Montpelier Primary School.
+How Could You Support Code Club at Montpelier Primary School?